MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

+### DisableAudioService

+Disables the audio service running on Misty's 820 processor.

+Disabling a specific service frees up memory on the 820 processor for other tasks, and can improve the performance of of other services that use the same processor.
+As an example, you may consider disabling the audio and camera services before you start mapping or tracking within a map to improve the performance of Misty's simultaneous localization and mapping (SLAM) activities.

+Misty cannot run commands or stream messages from event types that use the audio service when the audio service is disabled.
+These commands and event types are listed below.

+**Audio Service Commands**
+* `GetAudioFile`
+* `GetAudioList`
+* `DeleteAudio`
+* `PlayAudio`
+* `SaveAudio`
+* `SetDefaultVolume`
+* `StartKeyPhraseRecognition`
+* `StartRecordingAudio`
+* `StopKeyPhraseRecognition`
+* `StopRecordingAudio`

+**Audio Service Event Types**
+* `AudioPlayComplete`
+* `KeyPhraseRecognized`
+* `SourceTrackDataMessage`
+* `SourceFocusConfigMessage`

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** The effects of this command do not persist across reboot.
+The 820 processor always boots with all services enabled.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/audio/disable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### DisableCameraService

+Disables the camera service running on Misty's 820 processor.

+Disabling a specific service frees up memory on the 820 processor for other tasks, and can improve the performance of other services that use the same processor.
+As an example, you may consider disabling the audio and camera services before you start mapping or tracking within a map to improve the performance of Misty's simultaneous localization and mapping (SLAM) activities.

+Misty cannot run commands or stream messages from event types that use the camera service when the camera service is disabled.
+These commands and event types are listed below.

+**Camera Service Commands**
+* `CancelFaceTraining`
+* `ForgetFaces`
+* `StartFaceDetection`
+* `StopFaceDetection`
+* `StartFaceTraining`
+* `StartRecordingVideo`
+* `StopFaceDetection`
+* `StopFaceRecognition`
+* `StopRecordingVideo`
+* `TakePicture`
+* `GetCameraData`
+* `GetKnownFaces`
+* `GetVideoFile`

+**Camera Service Event Types**
+* `FaceRecognition`
+* `FaceTraining`

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** The effects of this command do not persist across reboot.
+The 820 processor always boots with all services enabled.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/camera/disable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### DisableSlamService

+Disables the SLAM service running on Misty's 820 processor.

+Disabling a specific service frees up memory on the 820 processor for other tasks, and can improve the performance of other services that use the same processor.
+As an example, you may consider disabling the audio and SLAM services before you start face recognition to improve the performance of face recognition activities.

+Misty cannot run commands or stream messages from event types that use the SLAM service when the SLAM service is disabled.
+These commands and event types are listed below.

+**SLAM Service Commands**
+* `DeleteSlamMap`
+* `GetMap`
+* `GetCurrentSlamMap`
+* `GetSlamIrExposureAndGain`
+* `GetSlamMaps`
+* `GetSlamNavigationDiagnostics`
+* `GetSlamPath`
+* `GetSlamStatus`
+* `GetSlamVisibleExposureAndGain`
+* `RenameSlamMap`
+* `ResetSlam`
+* `SetCurrentSlamMap`
+* `SetSlamIrExposureAndGain`
+* `SetSlamVisibleExposureAndGain`
+* `StartMapping`
+* `StartSlamStreaming`
+* `StartTracking`
+* `StopMapping`
+* `StopSlamStreaming`
+* `StopTracking`
+* `TakeDepthPicture`
+* `TakeFisheyePicture`

+**SLAM Service Event Types**
+* `SlamStatus`

+Additionally, when the SLAM service is disabled, Misty does not stream valid data to event types that publish information from `SlamStatus` messages (such as `SelfState`).

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** The effects of this command do not persist across reboot.
+The 820 processor always boots with all services enabled.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/slam/disable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### EnableAudioService

+Enables the audio service running on Misty's 820 processor.

+For more information about disabling and enabling the audio service, see the [`DisableAudioService`](./#disableaudioservice) command description.

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/audio/enable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### EnableCameraService

+Enables the camera service running on Misty's 820 processor.

+For more information about disabling and enabling the camera service, see the [`DisableCameraService`](./#disablecameraservice) command description.

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/camera/enable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### EnableSlamService

+Enables the SLAM service running on Misty's 820 processor.

+For more information about disabling and enabling the SLAM service, see the [`DisableSlamService`](./#disableslamservice) command description.

+Endpoint: POST &lt;robot-ip-address&gt;/api/services/slam/enable

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### ForgetWifi

 Deletes information about a Wi-Fi network from Misty’s list of saved networks.
 If you send this command without any parameters, Misty deletes information for all of her saved networks.